nicedream-xyz/weather-data-pipeline/README.md

 # Weather Data Pipeline

 ## Project Description
-This project implements a data pipeline that retrieves, stores, and analyzes weather information from a specific station using the National Weather Service public API.
-The data is stored in a MySQL database, and SQL queries can be executed to obtain key metrics.
+This project implements a data pipeline that retrieves, stores, and analyzes weather information from a specific station (`0112W`) using the National Weather Service public API.
+The data is stored in a MySQL database.

 ## Project Structure
 - `src/pipeline.py`: Main script that executes the data pipeline.